httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Does Not Support Client Algorithm and Returns an Error

-The client requests a sha Digest, the server advises for sha-256 and sha-512
+The client requests a "sha" Digest, the server advises "sha-256" and "sha-512".

 Request: